-Two variants (L332R and P342L) showed depolarization-activated currents but it was difficult to describe the voltage dependence of activation with a Boltzmann equation.
-In addition, the tail current amplitude declined when studied with pre-pulses to hyperpolarized voltages ($V{\rm PP} = -140\,\rm mV$) but increased when using a more depolarized holding voltage ($V{\rm h} = -40\,\rm mV$) (Fig. 2A, D and E).
-The voltage dependence of activation of wild-type channels too is clearly dependent on the voltage protocol (Fig. 2A and C).
-To compare wild-type, L332R and P342L behaviours, the currents for each cell were normalized to the tail current amplitude following a voltage step to +100 mV using the $V{\rm h} = -40\,\rm mV$ protocol.
-In response to a voltage step to 0 mV using the $V{\rm PP} = -140\,\rm mV$ protocol the normalized wild-type-channel activity was 58%, but only 31% for L332R and 24% for P342L channels, demonstrating reduced activity for mutant channels at physiological voltages (Fig. 2D and E).
+Two variants (L332R and P342L) showed depolarization activated currents but it was difficult to describe the voltage dependence of activation with a Boltzmann equation.
+In addition, the tail current amplitude declined when studied with pre-pulses to hyperpolarized voltages (V{PP} = -140 mV) but increased when using a more depolarized holding voltage (V_h =-40mV) (Figure 2A,D,E).
+The voltage dependence of activation of WT channels too is clearly dependent on the voltage protocol (Figure 2A,C).
+To compare WT, L332R and P342L behaviour the currents for each cell were normalised to the tail current amplitude following a voltage step to +100 mV using the V_h =-40mV protocol.
+In response to a voltage step to 0 mV using the V{PP} = -140 mV protocol the normalised WT channel activity was 58%, but only 31% for L332R and 24% for P342L channels, demonstrating reduced activity for mutant channels at physiological voltages (Figure 2D,E).

-Two variants (M485K and R421C) showed currents at hyperpolarized voltages (Fig. 2B and F).
+Two variants (M485K and R421C) showed currents at hyperpolarized voltages (Figure 2B, F).
 M485K channels also showed depolarization-activated currents but with a voltage dependence of activation that was shifted to depolarized voltages (Supplementary Table 4).
-Oocytes expressing R421C channels showed small depolarization-activated currents (mean tail current amplitude $-1.1\pm0.1\,\mu\text{A}$) with shifted voltage dependence of activation (Supplementary Table 4).
-The current amplitude at $-120\,\text{mV}$ was $-1.8\pm0.3\,\mu\text{A}$ for M485K cells, $-0.9\pm0.2\,\mu\text{A}$ for R421C channels but $-0.4\pm0.05\,\mu\text{A}$ for wild-type cells ($V{\text{pp}} = -140\,\text{mV}$ protocol).
+Oocytes expressing R421C channels showed small depolarization-activated currents (mean tail current amplitude -1.1±0.1 μ A) with shifted voltage dependence of activation (Supplementary Table 4).
+The current amplitude at -120 mV was -1.8±0.3 μ A for M485K cells, -0.9±0.2 μ A for R421C channels but -0.4±0.05 μ A for WT cells (V{pp} =-140mV protocol).

-Assessment of dominant negative effect of ClC-1 variants
+Assessment of dominant negative effect of CIC-1 variants

-To simulate the heterozygous condition of the patient and to assess the inheritance pattern of the variant, mRNA encoding mutant and wild-type subunits were co-injected into oocytes (Fig. 3).
-We indicate the simulated heterozygous condition by adding the suffix 'het' to the variant name, e.g. F167Lhet.
+To simulate the heterozygous condition of the patient and to assess the inheritance pattern of the variant, mRNA encoding mutant and WT subunits were co-injected into oocytes (Figure 3).
+We indicate the simulated heterozygous condition by adding the suffix "het" to the variant name, e.g. F167Lhet.

-Twenty-three of the 31 variants that showed no or reduced currents when expressed alone showed currents with wild-type-like voltage dependence of activation in simulated heterozygous conditions (Fig. 3E and Supplementary Table 4).
-The
+Twenty-three of the 31 variants that showed no or reduced currents when expressed alone showed currents with WT-like voltage dependence of activation in simulated heterozygous conditions (Figure 3E, Supplementary Table 4).
+The current amplitude in simulated heterozygous condition was not reduced much below 50% of current amplitude from oocytes expressing WT channels (Figure 3F).